thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 *Note: In case the hough transform fails to detect the lane markers, a hardcoded set of source points are used*

-The following image shows the original and warped images along with the source points (computed dynamically) and destination points used to computed the perspective transform.
+The original and warped images along with the source points (computed dynamically) and destination points used to computed the perspective transform, are shown below:

 ![Perspective Transform Example][image4]